 To complement the exact algorithm, we now comment on the possibilities to approximate the domination problems we consider.
-First, the matrix of the rook maximal domination problem is unimodular, providing an alternate proof or \cite[Thm~12]{alpert2021art}.
-Yet another proof is provided by remarking that the rook graph is claw-free, so finding an independent set is polynomial~\cite{minty1980maximal}.
+First, the matrix of the rook maximum domination problem is unimodular, providing an alternate proof or \cite[Thm~12]{alpert2021art}.
+Yet another proof is provided by noting that the rook graph is claw free, so finding an independent set is polynomial~\cite{minty1980maximal}.

-For queens however, or even rooks on polycube, the graph is not claw free.
+For queens, however, or even rooks on a polycube, the graph is not claw free.
 However, we can still say something by extending the notion.
 A $m$-claw is the complete bipartite graph $K_{1,m}$ shown in Figure~\ref{fig:dclaw}.
 The normal claw is the bipartite graph $K_{1,3}$.

-We say a connected graph is $m$--claw free if it does not contain the $m$--claw as an induced subgraph.
-We construct a chess graph on polycube associated with a piece $p$ by putting a vertex for each unit polycube and an edge between two vertices if the piece $p$ can travel from one to another.
+We say that a connected graph is $m$--claw free if it does not contain the $m$--claw as an induced subgraph.
+We construct a chess graph on a polycube associated with a piece $p$ by putting a vertex for each unit polycube and an edge between two vertices if the piece $p$ can travel from one to another.
 Chess graphs are $m$--claw free for a certain $m$ related to the piece $p$. \begin{proposition} Let $p$ be a chess piece with $m$ attack directions.
-Then the associated chess graph is $(m+1)$--claw free. \end{proposition} \begin{proof} Suppose there is a $(m+1)$--claw as a subgraph.
+Then, the associated chess graph is $(m+1)$--claw free. \end{proposition} \begin{proof} Suppose there is a $(m+1)$--claw as a subgraph.
 This means that a piece can reach $m+1$ independent tiles.
-As it has $m$ attack direction, by the pigeonhole principle, two of the tiles are in the same attack direction and there must be an edge between them. \end{proof} We remark briefly that the converse of Proposition~\ref{prop:Chess_Graph_claw_free} is not true as can be seen by the following example of a claw-free graph and a 4--claw free graph that do not correspond to rook and queen domination problem respectively.
+As it has $m$ attack direction, by the pigeonhole principle, two of the tiles are in the same attack direction and there must be an edge between them. \end{proof} We remark briefly that the converse of Proposition~\ref{prop:Chess_Graph_claw_free} is not true as can be seen by the following example of a claw-free graph and a 4--claw-free graph that do not correspond to the rook and queen domination problems, respectively.

 Independent set is in P for claw-free graphs.
-For $m$--claw-free graphs with $m>3$, there is a constant factor approximation algorithm. \begin{theorem}[{\cite[Thm~13]{Neu21}}] Let $G$ be a $m$--claw-free graph.
-Then an independent set of $G$ can be approximated in polynomial time with factor $m/2$. \end{theorem}
+For $m$-claw-free graphs with $m>3$, there is a constant factor approximation algorithm. \begin{theorem}[{\cite[Thm~13]{Neu21}}] Let $G$ be a $m$--claw-free graph.
+Then, an independent set of $G$ can be approximated in polynomial time with factor $m/2$. \end{theorem}